opencontainers/image-spec/image-index.md

     - **`os.version`** *string*

-        This OPTIONAL property specifies the operating system version, for example `10.0.10586`.
+        This OPTIONAL property is *reserved* for future versions of the specification and hence SHOULD NOT be used.

     - **`os.features`** *array of strings*

-        This OPTIONAL property specifies an array of strings, each specifying a mandatory OS feature (for example on Windows `win32k`).
+        This OPTIONAL property is *reserved* for future versions of the specification and hence SHOULD NOT be used.

     - **`variant`** *string*

-        This OPTIONAL property specifies the variant of the CPU, for example `armv6l` to specify a particular CPU variant of the ARM CPU.
+        This OPTIONAL property is *reserved* for future versions of the specification and hence SHOULD NOT be used.

     - **`features`** *array of strings*